open/close all folders

 - Star Trek:

 - Star Trek: The Next Generation's expansion of the Klingons and their culture included the introduction of discommendation, in which a Klingon is ceremonially shunned and reduced to an honorless pariah in their society.
 In the ceremony, the Klingons present cross their arms in front of the discommendee and turn their backs on him.
-In the episode "Sins of the Father", Worf was subjected to this as a result of the charges brought against his family by the Duras family.
+In "Sins of the Father", Worf was subjected to this as a result of the charges brought against his family by the Duras family.
 In "Reunion", Duras crossed his arms and turned away from Worf with a sneer when Worf challenged him for the Right of Vengeance.
 Unfortunately for him, it turns out Worf is here for the one thing that will still let him legally challenge and kill Duras:

 - Happy Days: Fonzie tries to join Howard's Leopard Lodge but he gets blackballed.
 It turns out that Howard is the one who blackballed him, knowing that the Lodge doesn't fit Fonzie's personality and he wouldn't be happy there.

 - A sentence of excommunication can be performed in a ceremonial judgment.

-- The first act of Plain And Fancy ends with the shunning of Peter.
+- Plain And Fancy: The first act ends with the shunning of Peter.
 The Amishmen and women all file past Peter, turning away as they pass him.

-- Stonekeep has this when a dwarf companion of yours is declared an "uck-tugoth"—he is ritually cast out of dwarf society and declared an undwarf by the elder of his clan for disobeying him.
+- Stonekeep: A dwarf companion of yours is declared an "uck-tugoth"—he is ritually cast out of dwarf society and declared an undwarf by the elder of his clan for disobeying him.

-- Something similar happens during the Battle for Wesnoth campaign "The Hammer of Thursugan'', when the protagonists run across a party of masked dwarves raiding a village in search of slaves.
+- Battle for Wesnoth: During the campaign "The Hammer of Thursugan'', when the protagonists run across a party of masked dwarves raiding a village in search of slaves.

 The Law speaks: You are cast out.
 I strip you of your names, you are un-dwarf!